boostmyemail/website/src/content/blog/how-i-automated-hubspot-email-builds-with-n8n.md

 }];
 ```

 Again, I don't understand most of this.
 I'm learning.
-But it feels like this is what AI was created to do.
+Claude got me there.

 ---